difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 Secondly, if you hit "enter" while working in the console, you'll tell R to process your code and give you the output.
 If you want to type more than one line at a time, hold shift while pressing enter.

 Okay, now let's get going.
-Type the following into the console:
+Type the following into the console - but be careful, everything R does is case-sensitive:

 ```r